maxiwoj/TicTacToe/Documentation.md

 - Enum requestType - every request is processed depending on this enum.
 - Enum gameState - when requestType specifies change of a game state this num contains the actual state.
-Note, that DISCONN is different than regular DISCONNECT from requestType - if user disconnets while in the game, his opponent needs to be notified, that the user surrendered.
+Note, that DISCONN is different than regular DISCONNECT from requestType - if user disconnects while in the game, his opponent needs to be notified, that the user surrendered.
 - struct Request:
     - name - the name of the client